elsa-data/elsa-data/SECURITY.md

 ### 7. Identification and Authentication Failures

 The application does not have a username-password approach for user identification which removed many security threats on this.
 We rely on [CILogon](https://www.cilogon.org/home) as an integrated identity that supports over 4000 identity providers.
-We aimed that researcher is part of an institution therefore it is expected for their institution IDP and is part of CILogon.
+We will assume that researcher is part of an institution therefore it is expected for their institution IDP and is part of CILogon.
 To add an institution to be part of CILogon, please head up to the [Add Identity Provider page from CILogon](https://www.cilogon.org/service/addidp).

 The current login is stored in a cookie session and for time being this cookie will expire within a day after the login attempt.